 - Performing certain procedures, such as a bone marrow biopsy or lumbar puncture

 Nursing informatics is defined as the speciality that integrates the branches of nursing science, computer science and information science.
 It helps in identifying, collecting, processing, and managing data and information to support nursing practice, administration, education, research and the expansion of nursing knowledge which will help in becoming a registered Nurse.
 Lot of advancements in information technology has created new roles for nurses emphasizing the need for all nurses to become more knowledgeable about health information concepts and technology that is designed to manage and process information.
 Nurses with expertise in informatics are often referred to as nursing informaticians who are aslo referred to as advanced practice Nurse.
-Rn informatics career focuses on how to boost the management of information and communications in the field of nursing.
+RN informatics career focuses on how to boost the management of information and communications in the field of nursing.
 A certified nurse works as part of a team with physicians and other specialists to provide patient care, and may also supervise lower level nurses.

 Cardiovascular nurses take care of people with heart disease and interact with their patients’ families.
 They keep monitoring and treating acutely ill patients.
 They also focus on cardiac rehabilitation.
-Rehabilitation is the way of helping patients to make lifestyle changes in order to prevent the worsening of their disease.
+Rehabilitation is the way of helping patients to make a change in lifestyle in order to prevent the worsening of their disease.
 Most of the cardiovascular clinical nurse specialists (CNSs) work in hospitals.
 They take care of the critically ill patients and those recovering from cardiac treatments such as bypass, angioplasty or pacemaker surgery.
 Few Cardiovascular nurses may also work at patient’s home to help them recover.
 Critical care/ Intensive care nurses also work with children and adults of all ages, although heart disease generally affects older people.
 They may also work as part of a team under the direction of a cardiologist.

 - Assessing and treating patients